Get notified when your data crosses critical thresholds.

-Triggers have a duration over which they query data and a frequency, which determines how often they run.
-For example, a trigger with a duration of 5 minutes and a frequency of 2 minutes will run every 2 minutes over the last 5 minutes of data.
+For example, a trigger with a duration of 5 minutes and a frequency of 2 minutes will check the last 5 minutes of data every 2 minutes.

-By default, users have a limit of two triggers available across all environments.
-Upgrade to a Pro or Enterprise plan to increase your number of Triggers.
+By default, users have two triggers available across all environments.
+Upgrade to a Pro or Enterprise plan to increase your number of available Triggers.

 Use Case | Description |